wtding1998/wtding1998.github.io/content/about.md

 author = "Hugo Authors"
 +++

 I am a Ph.D. student in school of data science at The Chinese University of Hong Kong(Shenzhen).
-My advisors are Prof. Shuzhong Zhang and Dr. Jianze Li.
-Previously, I obtained my B.S. in Mathematics from Zhiyuan College, Shanghai Jiao Tong University.
+My advisors are Prof. Zizhuo Wang and Dr. Jianze Li.
+Previously, I obtained my B.S. in Mathematics from Zhiyuan College, Shanghai Jiao Tong University in 2020.

 ## Research Interest
 - Tensor Optimization